GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Publish Data: August 14, 2021

 The snake plant is undoubtedly the easiest indoor plant to grow.
 This cute foliage from the plant also maintains healthy air in your room by removing toxic substances from the air just against indirect light.
-Its less need and requirement also make it more likable to anyone to grow snake plant, especially by the newbie gardeners.
+Its less need and requirement also make it more likable to anyone to grow snake plants, especially the newbie gardeners.

 Though snake plant can leave fine at whatever you through at it and keep it in, snake plant hates the most is waterlog.
 Waterlog can harm your plant through root rot or any other disease.
 While it can even keep itself healthy and happy, it can hardly stay alive in any soil it doesn’t like.
 For the same, soil matters a lot while growing snake plants.

-As snake plants hate to stay in waterlogging, it needs soil which will let the excess water run down the pot within the shortest time.
+As snake plants hate to stay in waterlogging, it needs soil that will let the excess water run down the pot within the shortest time.
 You will need to get well-draining soil to keep your plant in.
 You can simply use any ready-made well-draining soil pack.
 You may also use succulent & cactus soil mix to grow your spider plant.

 It’s recommended that snake plants be grown in succulent and cactus soil mixes because these soils don’t retain water for long and are extremely drainable.
 You should also refrain from putting more compost or fertilizer as they make the soil soft and helps the soil hold more water than it used to.